 The Single Administrative Document (SAD) which is also known as a C88 in the UK is a form for declaring import, export, transit and community status declarations with UK Customs.

-The IOE run training courses on Customs Compliance - Click here to find out more
+The Chartered Institute runs training courses on customs compliance - Click here to find out more

 When using EX Works all of the costs and risks of shipping the goods are for the buyers account.
 For the buyer it can be a good term to get a clear picture of all of their shipping costs, which can help calculate more accurate landed costs.